Frequently Asked Questions

 You will choose your LSE100 theme during the online pre-enrolment process before you arrive at LSE.
 You will be sent an email notification from the School with full instructions on how to complete the process.

-To learn more about how to select your LSE100 theme, visit our pages for prospective students, which features a short video that explains the process.
+To learn more about how to select your LSE100 theme, visit our "How to select your theme" page, which features a short video that explains the process.

-You can also attend an online "Ask the Co-Directors" session where you can ask your questions about the LSE100 course and its themes directly to the LSE100 Co-Directors.
+You can also attend an online "Ask the LSE100 Co-Directors" session where you can ask your questions about the LSE100 course and theme choice to Dr Jillian Terry and Dr Chris Blunt.
 You can find details of these sessions here.

 Should the theme relate to my degree programme?

-LSE100 will be an opportunity to develop skills that that you might not be exposed to on your degree programme.
-Regardless of the theme you select, you will learn how to write persuasive reports and how to interpret and produce graphical representations of data.
+LSE100 is an opportunity to develop skills that that you might not be exposed to on your degree programme, and which will support your academic development throughout your time here at LSE.
+Studying any theme on LSE100 means that you will learn how to write persuasive reports, data interpretation skills, and the ability to produce graphical representations of data.
 You will work in small groups to carry out independent research and you will develop the skills needed to present your findings and proposals in a clear and compelling manner.

 Which LSE100 theme should I choose if I am studying a qualitative/quantitative degree?